What you should know about how your brain works: no, you are not crazy.

 The growth phases allow for the most learning, particularly learning new skills.
 As you could guess, the brain grows the most during infancy, when EVERYTHING is new.
 But there is a second growth phase right around adolescence.
 Right now, you can pick up new skills really easily…even if your grades don’t show it.

 What does all this mean for you?
 It means that you have to take charge of the things that influence your brain.
 Smoking or vaping, for example, is a really bad idea in your teen years.
 Your brain learns to depend on the nicotine, which is one reason it is extra addictive to teenagers.
 Same goes for drinking.
 In addition, a recent study found that alcohol can damage your memory, especially when it is consumed heavily during adolescence (The Primal Teen, 173-179).
+Substantial evidence from animal research and a growing number of studies in humans indicate that marijuana exposure during development can cause long-term or possibly permanent adverse changes in the brain, including problems with learning and memory.

 So choose to shape your brain to your advantage.
 Now is the perfect time to learn languages, sports, musical instruments, and many other skills.
 Learn a variety of skills and spend time perfecting what interests you most.
 It is the best gift you can give your brain!